Ralfino26/nextjs-selhost-deployer/README.md

 - Go to project details → **Environment Variables** tab
 - Add variables and click **Save**
-- Variables are saved to `.env.local` in the project directory
+- Variables are stored directly in `docker-compose.yml` (no separate .env files)
+- Container automatically restarts with new variables

 ### 5. View Logs